 If, however, you could repay the debt in less than six months, you might not actually save anything with the 0 percent balance transfer.
 You would, however, be tempted to let the debt hang around longer because you’re not paying interest…for now.
 You never know when you might face an emergency or lose your income and get stuck with an unpaid debt and an expiring introductory interest rate.

 Most balance transfer credit cards offer new applicants a 0 percent APR for a certain number of months.
 If you have a small balance that you can pay off within a year or 18 months, these offers are the ideal way to eliminate paying further finance charges on your balance.

 If, however, you cannot afford to pay off your entire balance in a year, keep in mind that the credit card’s regular APR will kick in on your transferred balance.
 If that APR is higher than what you’re paying now, the balance transfer isn’t such a great deal.

 If you think you need more than a year to pay down your balance, consider a card with a low regular APR rather than a 0 percent rate for a short period of time.
-The Barclaycard® Ring MasterCard® is perfect for this — it has a low variable regular interest rate on purchases and balance transfers that stays low and no balance transfer fee.
+The Barclaycard Ring MasterCard® is one such card — it has a low variable regular interest rate on purchases and balance transfers that stays low and no balance transfer fee.

 Important things to remember if you do a balance transfer